wjan/wjan.github.io/all_collections/_posts/2025-11-10-Configuring-Google-Coral-on-Raspberry-Pi-After-Goole-Dropped-Support.md

 This tutorial demonstrates how to use a Google Coral USB Accelerator alongside a Raspberry Pi Zero 2W equipped with a Raspberry Pi Camera to perform edge-based image classification inference.

-Due to the Google Coral device dropping support for the latest development environments and the newest Raspbian OS images lacking support for Python 3.9 (the latest version compatible with Coral), setting up the device on modern systems can be difficult.
+Due to the [Google Coral device dropping support for the latest development environments](https://github.com/blakeblackshear/frigate/issues/10056) and the newest Raspbian OS images lacking support for Python 3.9 (the latest version compatible with Coral), setting up the device on modern systems can be difficult.
 Instead of compiling dependencies manually and dealing with mismatched versions, we’ll use an archival Raspbian image that still supports Python 3.9, simplifying the configuration process.

 **System Compatibility and Notes**

-Tested on: Google Coral USB Accelerator (plastic case version) → Other Coral variants may also work.

-Tested with: Raspberry Pi Zero 2W (64-bit ARM, 4-core)
-→ Should work on other Raspberry Pi models as well.
+Tested with OS version: raspios_full_arm64-2023-05-03 Tested on: Google Coral USB Accelerator (plastic case version) → Other Coral variants may also work with library version edgetpu_runtime_20221024 Tested with: Raspberry Pi Zero 2W (64-bit ARM, 4-core) → Should work on other Raspberry Pi models as well.

-Note: This setup uses a legacy OS version that may not receive security patches or updates.
+**Note: This setup uses a legacy OS version that may not receive security patches or updates.**

 **Step 1 — Prepare the Raspberry Pi OS Image**
 **1.1 Download the OS Image**
 Download the Raspberry Pi OS Full (64-bit, Bullseye) image that supports Python 3.9:
 ```
 https://downloads.raspberrypi.org/raspios_full_arm64/images/raspios_full_arm64-2023-05-03/2023-05-03-raspios-bullseye-arm64-full.img.xz
 ```